AkiraTakizawa0/AI-LAB/README.md

-- Undergrad student of Computer Science with a specialization in Artificial Intelligence and Machine Learning
+- Undergrad student of Computer Science with a specialization in Artificial Intelligence and Machine Learning.
-- AI LAB Programs

 <!---
 AkiraTakizawa0/AkiraTakizawa0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.